paleo-data/paleo-data.github.io/collections/_how-to-guides/capture-inventory-data.md

 ## Share inventory data

 Inventory data often exist in parallel to specimen records, but increasingly are recognized as useful to mobilize.
-[Latimer Core](data-ecosystem/latimer-core)provides a standard for describing inventory-type data, and [GRSciColl](data-ecosystem/grscicoll) provides a place to upload the data and make it discoverable.
+[Latimer Core](use-latimer-core) provides a standard for describing inventory-type data, and [GRSciColl](./data-ecosystem/grscicoll) provides a place to upload the data and make it discoverable.

 {% include resource_list topics='inventory' %}